 Types of samples used to test for AML

-The doctor will need to check samples of cells from the blood and bone marrow confirm that you have cancer.
+The doctor will need to check samples of cells from your blood and bone marrow confirm that you have leukemia.
 Other tissue and cell samples may also be taken to help guide treatment.

 Blood samples to check for AML are most often taken from a vein in the arm.

 Bone marrow samples

 Bone marrow samples are taken through procedures called bone marrow aspiration and biopsy.
 These are 2 tests, but they are done together.
 In bone marrow aspiration, a thin needle and syringe is used to take out a small amount of liquid bone marrow.
 During a bone marrow biopsy, a small cylinder of bone and marrow is removed with a slightly larger needle.

 Both samples are usually taken at the same time from the back of the hipbone (but sometimes other bones are used instead).
 The area is numbed before the samples are taken, but most people still have some brief pain during these tests.

 These tests are used to tell whether leukemia is present.
 If you are having treatment, they can also be used to see how well treatment is working.